 Creative Commons License

-The Creative Commons License is pretty cool because – to put it in plain English, it allows us to use other people’s stuff, but with some rules in place.
-It’s like saying “Some Rights Reserved“, instead of “All Rights Reserved“.
+The Creative Commons License is pretty cool because it allows us to use other people’s stuff, but with some rules in place.
+It’s like saying “Some Rights Reserved,” instead of “All Rights Reserved.”

-From the Creative Commons License website itself, they explain:
+From the Creative Commons License website, they explain:

 On Flickr, the images under the creative commons license are broken down into different types of licenses that have different rules for how you can use them.
 They are as follows: